 In nearly every country of the world there are all sorts of cheap and charming things used all the time locally that can help furnish a room.
 To use such things fulfils two objectives: first of all they are, being handmade, more pleasing to the eye than a lot of cheap junk imported from abroad, and second, it makes the local people see that what exists in their own background is not despised and unworthy in comparison with the products of western civilization, that on the contrary, we appreciate, enjoy and prize the things made by them.
 On my long African safari I always had one or more wooden stools, usually bought for about $1.00 apiece, and I now use them constantly here in the Home of ‘Abdu’l-Bahá.

 As a night table, as a chair when camping, or to sit on and sort things out when they are spread all over the floor prior to packing them, they are charming and useful articles.
 In fact, in Bahá’í centres where we visited, my four stools (I actually had four in the back of the Land Rover) helped to seat the friends at more than one large meeting.
-The number of baskets I have travelled with in my Land Rover was at one time twenty-one—big ones and little ones; some of them beginning the journey in East Africa, crossed the entire continent twice; they have held dishes, stoves, utensils, clothes, the commissary department, papers, cameras anything and everything.
-Cheap, strong and often of very fine workmanship, they have proved invaluable, from 3 feet high to 3 inches wide.
+The number of baskets I have travelled with in my Land Rover was at one time twenty–one—big ones and little ones; some of them beginning the journey in East Africa, crossed the entire continent twice; they have held dishes, stoves, utensils, clothes, the commissary department, papers, cameras anything and everything.
+Cheap, strong and often of very fine workmanship, they have proved invaluable, from 0.9 metre (3 feet) high to 75 millimetre (3 inches) wide.

 Clay cooking pots, water pots and dishes of village workmanship may be found in all parts of the world.
 They are useful, extremely inexpensive and often beautiful and decorative.
 If you study the way the natives themselves use them, you can use them in the same manner, in other words you can cook in them.
 You can also buy them for other purposes such as flower vases, storage jars in the kitchen, or jardinieres to put potted plants in.
 Aside from carvings—which are usually made for tourists and can sometimes be decorative and not too expensive—the things people make for themselves for their daily use can have a great deal of ornamental value and charm: wooden scoops and spoons, gourds and large calabashes, native cups, sometimes made of horn, a local bell for animals made of two rolls of wrought iron joined together by a loop at the top—one pioneer had artfully used a number of these as a wall decoration by the simple expedient of hanging them one above the other on a string.
 Straw mats of all kinds, qualities and sizes can be bought cheap all over the world and used on the floor, or hung on the